iraikov/chicken-lapack/README.md

-These routines compute an LU factorization of a general M-by-N matrix ''A'' using partial pivoting with row interchanges.
-Optional argument ''LDA'' is the leading dimension of array ''A''.
-The return values
+These routines compute an LU factorization of a general M-by-N matrix A using partial pivoting with row interchanges.
+Optional argument LDA is the leading dimension of array A. The return values
 are:

-* a matrix containing the factors ''L'' and ''U'' from the factorization ''A = P*L*U'';
+* a matrix containing the factors L and U from the factorization A = P*L*U;
-* a vector with pivot indices:  for 1 <= i <= min(M,N), row ''i'' of the matrix was interchanged with row pivot(''i'')
+* a vector with pivot indices:  for 1 <= i <= min(M,N), row i of the matrix was interchanged with row pivot(i)

 ### General linear system solving using factorization